 Now free, with a misfit army of rebels to back her, Theo must liberate her enslaved people and face a terrifying new enemy: the new Kaiserin.
 Imbued with a magic no one understands, the Kaiserin is determined to burn down anyone and everything in her way.

 The Kaiserin’s strange power is growing stronger, and with Prinz Søren as her hostage, there is more at stake than ever.
 Theo must learn to embrace her own power if she has any hope of standing against the girl she once called her heart’s sister.

 Praise for the Ash Princess series “A darkly enchanting page-turner you won’t be able to put down.” –Bustle

 “A dark and spellbinding epic. . . .
 Brace yourself, because Theodosia Houzzara–wounded, driven, and deadly–is going to carve out a place for herself in your heart.” –Sara Holland, New York Times bestselling author of Everless

-The sequel to the instant New York Times bestseller that was “made for fans of Victoria Aveyard and Sabaa Tahir” (Bustle), Lady Smoke is an epic new fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.
+The second installment in the New York Times bestselling series “made for fans of Victoria Aveyard and Sabaa Tahir” (Bustle), Lady Smoke is an epic new fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.